 Bill Yates, of the Speech and Theatre Department, has been the producer of the pageant since it started at the request of the former Dean of Students, Dr. Walter S. Patton.
-Yates has also directed the pageant eight of those twelve years.
+Yates has also directed the pageant nine of those thirteen years.

-We have had many well qualified students who participate in the Miss Roane State Scholarship Pageant.
-Between twelve and twenty potential candidates apply each year.
 A preliminary audition is held with students, faculty, and staff forming a panel of judges.
 Only those who most ably meet the criteria are selected to compete on Saturday evening.
 Attendance at the pageant has always been a highlight on the Harriman campus.